redisson/redisson/docs/configuration.md

 Enables TCP noDelay for connections.

-**nameMapper**

-Default value: no mapper

-Defines Name mapper which maps Redisson object name to a custom name.
-Applied to all Redisson objects.

-**commandMapper**

-Default value: no mapper

-Defines Command mapper which maps Valkey or Redis command name to a custom name.
-Applied to all commands.

 ### Replicated YAML config format
 Below is a replicated configuration example in YAML format.
 All property names are matched with `ReplicatedServersConfig` and `Config` object property names.